 What is a hybrid working consultant?

-A hybrid working consultant helps organisations transition to a hybrid working model in safety and provides them with the means to maintain this model of working well into the future.
+A hybrid working consultant helps organizations transition to a hybrid working model in safety and provides them with the means to maintain this model of working well into the future.

 What does a hybrid working consultant do?

-In this next section, we’ll give an overview of the method we ourselves use when helping organisations transition to hybrid ways of working.
+In this next section, we’ll give an overview of the method we ourselves use when helping organizations transition to hybrid ways of working.

-The first thing that any good hybrid working consultant will do is attempt to understand the organisation they are working with.
-Each organisation, each team, each individual is singular; it’s imperative that the hybrid working consultant understands the various attributes that make the organisation they are working with unique.
+The first thing that any good hybrid working consultant will do is attempt to understand the organization they are working with.
+Each organization, each team, each individual is singular; it’s imperative that the hybrid working consultant understands the various attributes that make the organization they are working with unique.

-The first part of our process, therefore, is devoted to a deep dive into your organisation, what we call ‘Discovery’.
-During this stage, we gain an intimate understanding of your organisation’s vision; its processes, policies, personality, practices, and culture; its current technology infrastructure; and the purpose and constraints of its current physical space.
+The first part of our process, therefore, is devoted to a deep dive into your organization, what we call ‘Discovery’.
+During this stage, we gain an intimate understanding of your organization’s vision; its processes, policies, personality, practices, and culture; its current technology infrastructure; and the purpose and constraints of its current physical space.

 - Develop and design – the proposition

-Understanding the organisation and its needs is one thing; clarifying the ‘end state’, the outcomes that are most valuable to the organisation, and the programme needed to deliver them is quite another.
+Understanding the organization and its needs is one thing; clarifying the ‘end state’, the outcomes that are most valuable to the organization, and the program needed to deliver them is quite another.

 Working in concert with the client, the hybrid working consultant uses all the data and understandings gleaned in the earlier stages to determine what hybrid working might look like for different parts of the business, whilst at the same time considering the things that need to be strengthened and evolved to enable a sustainable transition to hybrid working.
 These might include: